lsug/lsug-website/CONTRIBUTING.md

 The website is made of two parts - the client and the server.

-The **client** is written in [ScalaJS](https://github.com/scala-js/scala-js) - Scala that compiles to javascript - with the [ScalaJS React](https://github.com/japgolly/scalajs-react) web framework.
+The **client** is written in [ScalaJS](https://github.com/scala-js/scala-js) - Scala that compiles to JavaScript - with the [ScalaJS React](https://github.com/japgolly/scalajs-react) web framework.
 It is responsible for the appearance and behaviour of the website.

 The **server** is written in Scala using [http4s](https://github.com/http4s/http4s).
 It is responsible for serving the website content.
 It decodes event details from files and delivers them to the client.

 You can read about client-server architectures in depth on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps).

-The entire website is written in [functional scala](https://en.wikipedia.org/wiki/Functional_programming).
+The entire website is written in [functional Scala](https://en.wikipedia.org/wiki/Functional_programming).
 The code is unit tested in some areas, but we encourage you to write better tests.

 ## Code structure